eyanoapp/opensigl/docs/en/payroll-processes/classic.md

 #### Example: Social Expense Rubric: **IN-KIND BENEFIT – HOUSING**

-In BHIMA, these social expense are configured with the following properties:
+In OpenSIGL, these social expense are configured with the following properties:

 - **Rubric Type**: Index
 - **Monetary Value**: Yes